 Today, there’s an abundance of free information.
 What remains scarce is insight.
 Choose any non-trivial topic X, and a cursory Google search will give you evidence for both X and NOT (X).

 So how do you find out what’s really true in the world of climate change?

 That’s where thinking from first principles comes in.
 The basic idea behind this is to break down complicated problems into basic elements and then reassemble them from the ground up.
 I’ve found it to be one of the best ways to learn to think for myself, unlock creative potential, and move from linear to non-linear results.

-Over the years there’s been so much fake news, vested interests, and conflicting reports about climate change.
+Over the years there’s been so much fake news from vested interests, and well-meaning but conflicting reports about climate change.
 Couple this with the fact that attempting to solve it is hugely complex, with many interdependencies.
 Crafting a meaningful solution will mean not only exploring and understanding most branches of science, but economics, politics and, more generally, human behaviour.

 By breaking each of these down to their basic elements it should help me understand them more thoroughly.
-Enabling me to build my own ground truths.
-Hopefully then able to focus on the right stuff.
+Allowing me to build my own ground truths, and focus on the right stuff.